goatshriek/stumpless/docs/examples/network/README.md

 in the documentation), then it will be left as is until an explicit call to `stumpless_target_open` is made.

-Targets opened throuth either the open or new families of functions are closed using the standard close function:
+Targets opened throuth both the open and new families of functions are closed using the standard close function:

     stumpless_close_network_target( my_target );